A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

 It remains to give a good enough approximation algorithm for structured graphs.
 The first step in our algorithm (similarly to prior work on related problems \cite{CDGKN20,GGJ23,HVV19}) is to compute (in polynomial time \cite[Chapter~30]{S03}) a minimum-cardinality 2-edge-cover\footnote{A 2-edge-cover $H$ of a graph $G$ is a subset of edges such that each node $v$ of $G$ has at least $2$ edges of $H$ incident to it.} $H$ of $G$.
 It is worth to remark that $|H|\leq \opt(G)$: indeed the degree of each node in any 2VC spanning subgraph of $G$ must be at least $2$.

 For technical reasons, we transform $H$, without increasing its size, into another 2-edge-cover which is \emph{canonical} in the following sense.
 We need some notation first.
 If a connected component of $H$ has at least $6$ edges we call it a \emph{large component}, and otherwise a \emph{small component}.
 Let $C$ be a large component of $H$.
-We call every maximal 2VC subgraph of $C$ \mi{with at least $3$ nodes} a \emph{block}\mig{added this, otherwise bridges are also blocks}, and every edge of $C$ such that its removal splits that component into two connected components a \emph{bridge}.
+We call every maximal 2VC subgraph of $C$ with at least $3$ nodes a \emph{block}, and every edge of $C$ such that its removal splits that component into two connected components a \emph{bridge}.
 Notice that every edge of $C$ is either a bridge or belongs to some block in that component.
 Also, every edge of $C$ belongs to at most one block, thus there is a unique partition of the edges of $C$ into blocks and bridges (but a node of $C$ might belong to multiple blocks and to multiple bridges).
 Observe that $C$ is 2VC iff it has exactly one block.
 If $C$ is large but not 2VC we call it a \emph{complex component}.
 If a block $B$ of a complex component $C$ contains only one cut vertex of $C$, we say that $B$ is a \emph{leaf-block} of $C$.
+An example showcasing the notation we use can be found in Figure~\ref{fig:terminology}.

-Since $H$ is a $2$-edge-cover, every complex component $C$ must have at least $2$ leaf blocks. \mi{Indeed, take the block-cutpoint graph $C^*$ of $C$.
+Since $H$ is a $2$-edge-cover, every complex component $C$ must have at least $2$ leaf-blocks.
+Indeed, take the block-cutpoint graph $C^*$ of $C$.
 Since $C$ is connected, $C^*$ is a tree, and since $C$ is not 2VC, $C^*$ has at least two leafs.
-Those leafs cannot correspond to a bridge on $C$ because $H$ is a $2$-edge-cover, so they must correspond to leaf-blocks.}\mig{Expanded this with the use of the block-cutpoint graph.
-Before it was "Notice that, since $H$ is a $2$-edge-cover, $C$ must have at least $2$ leaf blocks."}
+Those leafs cannot correspond to a bridge on $C$ because $H$ is a $2$-edge-cover, so they must correspond to leaf-blocks.